 While it is true that providing different tests for each skill level can be useful in evaluating developers, the test covers a sufficient range of material so that adjusting the acceptance score can provide a similar indication of competency.

-The online test can be a valuable tool in helping you identify qualified candidates, but should be only one of the factors you use to make a hiring decision.
+The HTML/CSS exam can be a valuable tool in helping you identify qualified candidates, but should be only one of the factors you use to make a hiring decision.